-Luckily, you don’t have to spend this much for gorgeous wedding invitations.
-There are plenty of budget friendly options, and the cost depends largely on the services you use and other factors we’ll discuss below.
+Luckily, you don’t have to spend this much on gorgeous wedding invitations.
+There are plenty of budget friendly options, and the average cost depends largely on the services you use and other factors we’ll discuss below.

 Factors That Affect Wedding Invitation Pricing

 The type of wedding invitations you choose, from the paper to the printing method to the design itself, will affect how much you pay for your invitations.
 Consider the following factors and how they affect your overall price when choosing wedding invites.

 There are several different ways to print wedding invitations, and which one you choose will affect the cost.
 The digital printing process is the most common and inexpensive way to go, but there are other popular options for affordable wedding invitations.
 Consider the following printing methods when purchasing invitations to match your wedding theme:

 - Digital Printing: This method is the least expensive, as it’s all done digitally – just like printing from your own computer with ink and lasers.
 This is also one of the best wedding invitation printing methods for invitations with photos or lots of colors, as it’s the cheapest way to print color.

 - Offset Printing: Offset printing is a bit more expensive than digital printing, as it uses a plate to press the design of your invitation onto the paper.
 This offers a higher quality look and feel, and it can create very exact shades for the colors on your invitations.

 - Thermography: This printing method is very similar to offset printing and flat printing, and it is roughly the same price but the average cost may be slightly more.
 Thermography uses a resin powder that creates a raised texture to the ink when heated and pressed.